 Businesses, especially SMEs, are introducing digital transformation programmes to increase revenues and maintain their competitive edge.
 As these initiatives require technical expertise, enhanced business processes and strategic problem solving, it's important to attract the right innovative IT candidates to foster the wider culture of innovation.

-When looking to hire, companies should adopt these 4 approaches to help identify innovative IT candidates:
+When looking to hire IT candidates, successful companies we work with are adopting these three approaches to identify innovative IT candidates:

-2. Accept the truth: The “perfect” employee is rare
+2. Potential over perfection: The “perfect” IT employee is rare

-Now, that’s not to say there aren’t great professionals out there, but when reviewing applications, it pays to differentiate between must-have skills versus nice-to-have skills.
-Otherwise you could risk losing a high calibre (and innovative) IT candidates slipping through your fingers.
+Now, that’s not to say there aren’t great information technology professionals out there, but when reviewing applications, it pays to differentiate between must-have IT skills versus nice-to-have skills.
+Otherwise, you could risk losing a high calibre (and innovative) IT candidates slipping through your fingers.

-When interviewing potential employees, it can help to ask interview questions such as “Why do you want to work for us?” or “What are your greatest strengths (or weaknesses)?” in the beginning to gain information on their experience and skills.
-Then, as the interview progresses ask questions that will reveal the innovation potential of a candidate.
+When interviewing IT candidates, it can help to ask interview questions such as “Why do you want to work for us?” or “What are your greatest strengths (or weaknesses)?” in the beginning to gain information on their experience and skills.
+Then, as the interview progresses ask questions that will reveal their potential for innovation.
 For example: